camunda/camunda-docs/docs/product-manuals/zeebe/zeebe-overview.md

 For documentation on deploying Zeebe as part of Camunda Cloud Self-Managed, please refer to the [deployment guide](deployment-guide/index).

+## Enterprise Support for Zeebe

+Paid support for Zeebe is available via either Camunda Cloud Professional or Camunda Cloud Enterprise.
+Customers can choose either plan based on their process automation requirements.
+Camunda Cloud Enterprise customers also have the option of on-premises or private cloud deployment.

-Paid support for Zeebe is only offered through Camunda Cloud or Camunda Cloud Self-Managed.
-Regardless of how you are working with Zeebe and Camunda Cloud, you can always find support through the [community](open-source/get-help-get-involved.md).
+Additionally, regardless of how you are working with Zeebe and Camunda Cloud, you can always find support through the [community](open-source/get-help-get-involved.md).

 ## Next Steps